csukuangfj/Operating-Systems-Three-Easy-Pieces-all-in-one-pdf/README.md

-This repository provides script to download the pdfs from http://pages.cs.wisc.edu/~remzi/OSTEP/ and merge all the files in to a big pdf.
+This repository provides script to download the pdfs from http://pages.cs.wisc.edu/~remzi/OSTEP/ and merge all the files into a big pdf.

 ### Usage